awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 ## Recovering Your Data From An Inaccessible Data Center<a name="disaster-recovery"></a>

-If your gateway or data center becomes inaccessible for some reason, you can recover your data to a another gateway in a different data center or recover to a gateway hosted on an Amazon EC2 instance\.
+If your gateway or data center becomes inaccessible for some reason, you can recover your data to another gateway in a different data center or recover to a gateway hosted on an Amazon EC2 instance\.
 If you don't have access to another data center, we recommend creating the gateway on an Amazon EC2 instance\.
 The steps you follow depends on the gateway type you are covering the data from\.

 **To recover data from a volume gateway in an inaccessible data center**